 This energy of new beginnings to culmination and then diminishing and starting again happens every month, as the moon goes through its cycle.
 AND, it also occurs in a larger, annual cycle.

 Each month the new & full moons occur in different astrological signs.
-This month (June 2019) the new moon was in Gemini, and Monday’s full moon is in Sagittarius.
+This month (October 2019) the new moon was in Libra, and Sunday’s full moon is in Aries.
 Just like the moons are connected within an individual 28-day cycle, they’re also connected by the astrological sign they occur in.
 When a full moon occurs in a particular sign, it is connected to the new moon that occurred in that same sign.
 (Generally about 6 months earlier.)

 It is a really powerful exercise, with each full moon, to look back on what was occurring for you during the time of the corresponding new moon.
 You’ll often find similar things coming up for you.
 Things you were working on then may be coming up again, or perhaps you find you’re moving these things forward in a major way.

-I really encourage you, with this weekend’s full moon, to look back on what was occurring for you around December’s new moon, on 6 December 2018.
+I really encourage you, with this weekend’s full moon, to look back on what was occurring for you around April’s new moon, on 5 April 2019.
 Read old journal writings you have.
 If you don’t keep a journal–1) I HIGHLY encourage you to start!!–but 2) I find it very helpful to look back on my calendar, remembering things I was doing around that time can be helpful in jogging your memory.
 Also, looking back on any social media posts you may have made.

 Here’s some powerful journal Qs to ask yourself on each full moon: